 The regional Triassic Montney in northeast B.C. consists generally of dry gas in the west transitioning to oil in the east.
 Significant oil reserves are present in the Tower Lake area of the Montney play trend.
-The Commission implemented a change in the policy in January 2019 to determination of the primary product of oil and gas wells producing from the Montney formation.
-This change resulted that new wells predominantly being classified as gas wells, in some cases with high associated hydrocarbon liquid volumes.
-Going forward, Montney oil production and remaining reserves may decrease more than otherwise expected.
+The Commission implemented a change in policy in January 2019 for determination of the primary product of wells producing from the Montney formation.
+New wells are predominantly classified as gas wells, in some cases with high associated hydrocarbon liquid volumes.
+2019 oil production, Figure 16, demonstrated a significant decline that started in September 2018 and continued until September 2019 when the production stabilized at approximately 15,300 bbl/d.
+Peak Montney oil production was reached in